Overcoming Job Search Challenges

 Step one in rebuilding or taking your career to a new level requires a thorough exploration, documentation and understanding of your accomplishments to date.
 The first real result will be a

 The absolute foundation for building your image and gaining personal credibility.
 Click on the image for more details.

 Leverage Your Experience, Your Knowledge and Your Judgment.

-Embarking on a management-level job search is serious business that requires knowledge beyond your customary sphere of activities, self-discipline and support.
-At the risk of oversimplifying the process, here are the stages an out-of-work executive is likely to go through in conducting a successful job search:
+At the risk of oversimplifying the process, here are the stages an out-of-work executive is likely to go through in conducting a successful job search.

 - Identify and classify your core competencies and formalize your “Qualification Statement/s” that will become the focal point for your resume/s.